getsentry/sentry-dotnet/CONTRIBUTING.md

 These solution filters get generated automatically by `/scripts/generate-solution-filters.ps1` so, although you can certainly create your own solution filters and manage these how you wish, don't try to modify any of the `*.slnf` files that are committed to source control.
 Instead, changes to these can be made by modifying `/scripts/generate-solution-filters-config.yml` and re-running the script that generates these.

 Also note that script generates a `.generated.NoMobile.sln` solution, which is an identical copy of `Sentry.sln`.
 Again, we don't recommend opening this directly.
-It exists as a round about way to conditionally set build properties in certain solution filters.
+It exists as a round about way to conditionally set build properties based on the solution name in certain solution filters.
 You should instead use those solution filters (e.g. `SentryNoMobile.slnf`) when working in the Sentry codebase.

 ## API changes approval process

 This repository uses [Verify](https://github.com/VerifyTests/Verify) to store the public API diffs in snapshot files.
 When a change involves modifying the public API area (by for example adding a public method), that change will need to be approved, otherwise the CI process will fail.

 To do that, run the build locally (i.e: `./build.sh` or `build.cmd`) and commit the `verify` files that were changed.

-## Special Instructions for Apple Silicon CPUs

-Apple Silicon processors (such as the "M1") are arm64 processosr.
-While .NET 6 and higher run natively on this arm64 under macOS, previous versions are only built for x64.
-To get everything working correctly take the following steps:

-- Always install the arm64 release of .NET 6 and 7, through the normal process described above.

-If you are only running `dotnet test Sentry.sln` on the command line, you don't need to do anything else.

-If you are using JetBrains Rider as your IDE, you should install the arm64 version of Rider.
-Within Rider, the .NET SDK used for build and tests is selected under `Preferences` -> `Build, Execution, Deployment` -> `Toolset and Build`.

-When the .NET Core CLI executable path is set to `/usr/local/share/dotnet/dotnet`, that's an arm64 version of the .NET SDK.
-- This should be your usual default setting.
-- You will be able to build for all versions of .NET installed, both arm64 and x64.
-- However, you will only be able to debug and run unit tests in Rider using the arm64 versions of the .NET runtimes you have installed.

-When the .NET Core CLI executable path is set to `/usr/local/share/dotnet/x64/dotnet`, that's an x64 version of the .NET SDK.
-- .NET Core 3.1 and older are only 64 bits but are **no longer supoported by this repository** as of version 4.0.0 of the SDK.
-You shouldn't need to have x64 version installed to contribute.
-- Keep in mind that x64 is always slower and consumes more battery, as it runs through emulation.

-Note that the MSBuild version should always be `17.0` but will change paths based on whether you have selected an arm64 or x64 SDK.
-If Rider auto-detects an older MSBuild, change it manually to 17.0.

 ## Changelog